-Certain plants naturally repel slugs: thyme, chives, fennel, comfrey, garlic, etc. Others such as chamomile tend to attract slugs to them.
-You can use it as a decoy to draw them away from your prized crops.
+Others such as chamomile tend to attract slugs to them.
+You can use them as decoys to draw them away from your prized crops.

 Further protection is available through the use of natural barriers that discourage slugs and snails from devouring young sprouts.
 For instance, chimney ashes (if you have a fireplace), used coffee grounds, coarse sand or grit, and even crushed egg shells.
 The main drawback of these barrier techniques is that they’re washed out by rain.
 Therefore, they need to be replaced every time it rains.

 Interestingly, snails and slugs absolutely hate slithering across copper, believe it or not!
 To that end, twist electric wire (after removing the plastic sheath) into a barrier you can wrap around stems or plants to create a natural anti-slug fence.

 - Some types of mulch have this “barrier” effect: cocoa hull, flax… Simply sprinkle a few handfuls after rains to prolong this barrier effect.

 Another possibility to deal with slugs and snails is to trap them.
 Two options here:

 - The passive trap, where you create an appealing shelter (stone, slab of wood, up-side down pot…) for the creatures to hide under at the end of the night.
 During the day, turn the trap over, pick out the animals, and exile them to a spot where they won’t cause as much damage.

 - The beer bait trap (very effective).
 Indeed, yeast attracts slugs, and they swim around in the trap until they drown.
 Remember to only use containers that keep other animals out, so that only slugs die.